-In Saharasia, geographer James DeMeo demonstrates that patriarchy arose around 8000-4000 BC when desertification of the Sahara, Arabia and Central Asia created competition for food sources between previously peaceful hunter-gatherer and early agricultural communities.
+In Saharasia, geographer James DeMeo demonstrates that patriarchy arose between 6000 and 2000 BC when desertification of the Sahara, Arabia and Central Asia created competition for food sources between previously peaceful hunter-gatherer and early agricultural communities.

 Capacity to trust

 The effect on the human psyche was catastrophic.
 In addition to the rise of masculine-dominant warrior societies that extolled strength and intelligence while denigrating the emotions and sexuality, another casualty was trust.

 At the macrocosmic level, it was a loss of trust in nature through a lack of resources.
 At the microcosmic level, it was the child’s loss of trust in its mother through early weaning—also a lack of resources.

 At the macrocosmic level, it was a loss of trust in nature through a lack of resources.
 At the microcosmic level, it was the child’s loss of trust in its mother through early weaning—also a lack of resources.
 This core separation at the heart of our being is called the mother wound.

 With this double whammy, patriarchy destroyed our capacity to truly trust.
 It’s remained destroyed ever since.
 The evidence is there in the state of the environment.

 In The Prehistory of Sex, archaeologist Timothy Taylor writes that, “In many hunter-gatherer societies, children continue to breast-feed to the age of five or six, and they derive great comfort from the unconditional love that breast-feeding represents, embodying the principles of trust, reliance, and sharing.”